Aneesh495/VibeSocialMedia/out/production/cs180-teamproject/README.md

 6. deafult.png - Consists of the default PFP if user doesn't provide a PFP image.

 Exceptions:
-1. MessagesNotFoundException.java - Throws an exception when user calls getMessage method and has no message history.
-2. OperationFailedException.java - Throws an exception when a user calls an unexecutable method.
+1. ClientDataException.java - Throws an exception when a user tries accessing invalid data.
+2. CustomException.java - Used for throwing custom exceptions for rare cases not covered by other exceptions.
-3. UserAlreadFriendException.java - Throws an exception when user tries friending a user who they are already friends with.
+3. InvalidInputException.java - Throws an exception when a user inputs contains errors.
-4. UserAlreadyBlockedException.java - Throws an exception when user tries blocking a user who they've already blocked.
-5. UserAlreadyExistsException.java - Throws an exception when a new user is attempted to be created based on an username which already exists in the database.
+4. UserNotFound.java - Throws an exception when a function is called with an invalid username as paramater.
-6. UserNotBlockedException.java - Throws an exception when user tries unblocking a user who isn't blocked in the first place.
-7. UserNotFoundException.java - Throws an exception when user tries searching for a user or passes a user has a parameter who doesn't exist.
-8. UserNotFriendException.java - Throws an exception when user tries doing a frined-only-interaction with a user they aren't friends with.

 Social Client:
 Initializes a "localhost" on socket 8080.
 Shows GUI to Login.
 If entered username isn't found, prompts user to create new account.
 If a correct username is entered, prompts user to confirm login with password.